Login

 3. Choose a Name, Menu, and Logo

 Your bakery’s name is often the first impression you make, so choose wisely.
+Consider using a bakery name generator for inspiration.

 When it comes to your menu, ensure it aligns with your unique selling proposition and theme.
 Exploring different types of menu structures can help you find the one that best showcases your offerings.